skgrange/saqgetr/README.md

 [![CRAN status](https://www.r-pkg.org/badges/version/saqgetr)](https://cran.r-project.org/package=sagetr)
 [![CRAN log](https://cranlogs.r-pkg.org/badges/last-week/saqgetr?color=brightgreen)](https://cran.r-project.org/package=saqgetr)

 **saqgetr** is an R package to import air quality monitoring data in a fast and easy way.
 Currently, only European data are available, but the package is generic and therefore data from other areas may be included in the future.
+For documentation on what data sources are accessible, please see [**saqgetr**' technical note](https://drive.google.com/open?id=1IgDODHqBHewCTKLdAAxRyR7ml8ht6Ods).

 **saqgetr** has been made possible with the help of [Ricardo Energy & Environment](https://ee.ricardo.com).

 ## Installation

-**saqgetr** is avalaible on CRAN and can be installed in the normal way:
+**saqgetr** is available on CRAN and can be installed in the normal way:

 ```
 # Install saqgetr package